 Difference in the Lives of Males

-Unlike females, males leave their birth prides at between two to four years of age.
+Unlike females, male lions leave their birth prides at between two to four years of age.
 They initially form groups or coalitions with other young males from their pride.
-During this period, the males roam while progressing toward full maturity.
+During this period, the males roam and progress toward full maturity.
 Upon reaching maturity, they seek to establish their own prides by taking over other prides.
 If they are successful in ousting a pride’s males, they quickly kill all the pride’s cubs.
 This is done so that they can then mate and sire their own cubs.
-The killing is necessary because females will not mate again until their cubs reach around two years of age, and the male lion will remain with the pride for only two to three years before being run off himself by new male challengers.
+The killing is necessary because females will not mate again until their cubs reach around two years of age, and the male lion will usually remain with the pride for only two to three years before being run off himself by new male challengers.